CraigKelly/dmk/README.md

 directory is changed to the same directory as the Pipeline file before anything is done.

+Commands are executed in a new bash shell (so you need bash)

 ## Who should use this?